-Note that each processor on a blade uses three DDR3 memory channels with one or more memory DIMMs on each channel (depending on configuration selected).
+Note that each processor on an Intel blade uses three DDR3 memory channels with one or more memory DIMMs on each channel (depending on configuration selected).
 Each blade can support up to 12 DIMMs.
 The DDR3 memory channel supports a maximum memory bandwidth of up to 10.66 GB per second.
 The combined maximum bandwidth for all three memory channels on a single processor is 25.6 GB per second.
-It is highly recommended (though not required) that each processor on a blade be configured with a minimum of three DIMMs (one for each memory channel) to ensure the best DIMM data throughput.